-Graceful Exit Strategies: The Art of Leaving Events Before You’re Overwhelmed
+Graceful Exit Strategies: How to Leave Social Events Before You Feel Overwhelmed

 - Mema Mansouri

-- Jul 18
+- Jul 19, 2025

 - 3 min read

-Why Leaving Is Hard Even When You Know You Need To
+Why Leaving Is Hard (Even When You Know You Need To)

 Whether you’re autistic, ADHD, highly sensitive, or otherwise neurodivergent, overstimulation can arrive quickly and unexpectedly.
 This isn’t about being unfriendly or disinterested, it’s about honoring your nervous system’s capacity for energy, sensory input, and emotional engagement.